mamt4real/monty/README.md

 ## Tasks

-Task 1 - Implement the push and pall opcodes.
+Task 0 - Implement the push and pall opcodes.
+Task 1 - Implement the pint opcode.
+Task 2 -